-Is Camille Grammer Planning Return To ‘Real Housewives?’
+Is Camille Grammer Planning Return To ‘Real Housewives’?

 Former Real Housewives star Camille Grammer has officially been asked to return to RHOBH for the next season.
 This isn’t the first time the blonde beauty has been asked to return to the Bravo show, but this time, Grammer says she is considering coming back to the show that made her a household name.
-Over the years since she left RHOBH, Camille has been seen on several episodes, but she hasn’t been willing to take the leap, and sign back on full time.
+Over the years since she left RHOBH, Camille has been seen on several episodes, but she hasn’t been willing to take the leap and sign back on full time.

 Starting last summer, Camille Grammer has been coy with the press when they asked her if she would consider coming back to do Real Housewives of Beverly Hills with her friends Lisa Vanderpump and Kyle Richards, says the Inquisitr.
-It reportedly means a lot to Camille to come back to the show on her own terms, after being signed up for RHOBH for the first time by then-husband Kelsey Grammer, who told her she should do it, only to then take a job in New York where he met his next wife.
+It reportedly means a lot to Camille to come back to the show on her own terms after being signed up for RHOBH for the first time by then-husband Kelsey Grammer, who told her she should do it, only to then take a job in New York where he met his next wife.

 Fun time last night at the Family Equality Impact Awards. @kylerichards18 my one piece outfit by Elie Saab